 - Modelling of biogeochemical processes in soil and vegetation, and the influence of environmental drivers on these

-- Modelling of population dynamics: exponential growth, logistic growth, and predator-prey models (Lotka-Volterra dynamics)
+- Modelling of population dynamics (exponential growth, logistic growth, and agent-based models)

 - Description of systems with relational diagrams

 - Numerical integration (understanding of Euler forward integration, and basic knowledge of higher-order integration methods)

 - Ability to describe ecosystems and their processes in qualitative and quantitative ways

 - Understanding of the linkage between hypotheses, ecological theory and models, and between models and experiments/observations.